Skip to main content

 GADS Productions during the refurbishment

-Will the Youth Theatre Group continue?
+Youth Theatre Group

-The weekly Youth Theatre Group returned after the Christmas break on 13 January and we will keep them going for as long as we can.
-Hopefully this will lead up to a performance of “The Phantom and the Phoenix” in March.
-When Phase 1 of the work is complete, we may be able to relocate to the Supper Room while Phase 2 work continues.
+The weekly Youth Theatre Group returned after the Easter break and we will keep them going for as long as we can.
+After the Summer holidays, we may be able to relocate to the Supper Room while Phase 2 work continues.

 Plays for Pleasure

 P4P usually only runs between shows to keep our active members engaged.
 So the refurbishment work provides an ideal opportunity for those avid play readers.
 Moreover, readings are held in the Function Room at the Kellbank so are unaffected by the ongoing work.
 Dates and times will appear here, on our Socials and in the Seatallen Benefice Magazine.
+For now, we are busy rehearsing for the 12st Century Showcase, so P4P is on hold for a while.

-Parking at the Hall will be very limited, apart from a load / unload area for short term use.
+Parking at the Hall is very limited, apart from a load / unload area for short term use.
 The construction contractors will need most of the current car parking areas for their construction compounds although they have created safe access walkways to 3 of the 4 doorways, including the disabled access door at the rear of the building.
 Please drop off near the hairdressers if necessary and park in the free public car park across the road.

 Where can I find out more information about GADS?